kit500/Addon-watchstates-handler/README.md

 - Add an interface for importing another DB.
 - Add an interface to manage watchstates, including the ability to specify alternative names (aliases) of movies / TV series.
 - Add the possibility to process ListItem in CheckWS(), setting the mark automatically.
-- Add CheckWSMany() function to process array of ListItems.
+- Add CheckWSMany() function for processing of ListItems array.
 - Move the excessive log messages into the debug mode.

 The module was tested by me, but it is on alpha-stage because not all functions from the development plans are implemented yet.